reaktoro/reaktoro/docs/markdown/installation.md

 The above call to `cmake` will reconfigure the build process, but it will not require recompilation if Reaktoro's libraries have already been compiled.

-### Compiling the Python interface
+# Compiling the Python interface {#compiling-the-python-interface}
 Most C++ classes and methods in Reaktoro are accessible from Python.
 To use its Python interface, Python wrappers to these C++ components must be compiled.
-These wrappers are generated using [Boost.Python](http://www.boost.org/doc/libs/1_60_0/libs/python/doc/html/index.html), so ensure your system has Boost installed.
-Read [here](../installation/#installing-the-dependencies) for instructions.
+These wrappers are generated using [Boost.Python], so ensure your system has Boost installed.
+Read [here](#installing-the-dependencies) for instructions.

 To build the Python wrappers, the CMake option `-DBUILD_PYTHON=ON` must be provided to the CMake command that configures the build process: